Pastoral Care Hotline: 703-892-2565, 1213 | firstname.lastname@example.org

 Our UUCA Ministers offer that unique spiritual guidance you might be looking for, and also offer one-on-one support when you may be facing an especially difficult time.

 Some other ways we connect is the special caring book that congregants can write in to share their joys and sorrows, and the SHINE choir which is focused on the healing powers of music.
-In December we have a special “Standing Outside the Season” service for those feeling lonely or lost during a time of year that can be hard for some people.
+In December we have a special “Standing Outside the Holidays” service for those feeling lonely or lost during a time of year that can be hard for some people.
 And, if you feel the need for a more contemplative service other than what is typically offered on Sunday mornings, you can come to our Transmission service once a month that provides soothing music and time for meditation and reflection.

 Most importantly, church members as a whole make a point of staying connected and will let the Pastoral Care Team and Ministers know if there is someone in need.